finos/common-domain-model/documentation/source/documentation.rst

 Enumerations are the mechanism through which controlled values are specified at the attribute level.
 They are the container for the corresponding set of enumeration values.

-With respect to the FpML standard, the schemes which values are specified as part of the standard are represented through enumerations in Rosetta.
-As mentioned in the preceding section, FpML schemes with no defined values are represented in Rosetta as a type ``string`` alongside that an associated scheme qualification.
+With respect to the FpML standard, the schemes which values are specified as part of the standard are represented through enumerations in the CDM.
+As mentioned in the preceding section, FpML schemes with no defined values are represented in the CDM as a type ``string`` alongside that an associated scheme qualification.

-With respect to the FIX standard, the elements that have associated *valid values* (to use the FIX terminology) are represented in Rosetta through enumerations.

 Syntax
 ^^^^^^